-1. Restrict application rights
+1. Restrict application security rights

+Controlling application rights and permissions is a fundamental measure, since it’s a native feature in the various Linux and Microsoft Windows OSs.
 It involves enabling security modules built into the Linux kernel, like AppArmor (for Debian systems) or SELinux (for Red Hat systems), and configuring them.
 These enable granular access control by defining rights per application (such as network access or file read and write permissions) and associating them with a security profile that restricts access to the OS.
-This helps keep your systems protected.

 The more software or components installed on an OS, the greater the potential attack surface.
 Limit, disable or remove access to your servers through non-essential services as much as possible.

-These services could be graphical interfaces, print servers, Telnet, email or web servers, for example, that could allow data to be exfiltrated.
+These services could be graphical interfaces, print servers, email or web servers, for example, that could allow data to be exfiltrated.

-3. Remove risky application clients
+3. For a secured configuration : remove risky application clients

 Some applications, such as FTP (File Transfer Protocol), Telnet or RSH (Remote Shell) clients, allow you to exchange files and data across the network.